How to Get the Apostille in the USA (and Why You Probably Shouldn’t)

 From a US citizen on one of the Facebook groups:

-First if you are not sure what we are talking about here, then be sure to check out my article on “The Apostille?”
+First, if you are not sure what he is referring to here when he mentions the apostille, then be sure to check out our article about “The Apostille?”

-How to Get the Apostille while in the US?
+How to Get the Consular Authentication in the US?

 There are 8 Panamanian consulates in the USA: